blukatdevelopment/UnchainedWorlds/Claymore/rules.md

 - Dire Strike: Make a melee attack.
 On a hit, it deals max damage.
 - Double Strike: Make a melee attack.
 It is a multi-attack(2).
 - Second Wind(2 grit): Use an action to heal D6 hearts.
-- Sentry: Until your next turn, you have three reactions which may be used on held attacks against separate targets.
+- Sentry: Until your next turn, you have three reactions for counter-attacks.

 #### Commands
 You may spend grit on the following commands, which effect allies in earshot until the start of your next turn.